kube-bind/kube-bind/docs/content/setup/helm.md

-<---
+---
 description: >
   Install kube-bind on an existing Kubernetes cluster via the official Helm chart.
 ---

 # Installation with Helm

-Kube-bind can be installed on an existing Kubernetes cluster using the official Helm chart.
+Kube-bind can be installed on an existing Kubernetes cluster using the official Helm OCI charts.
-There are 2 helm charts available: `kube-bind/backend` for service providers and `kube-bind/konnectors` for service consumers.
+The backend chart is available as an OCI image for service providers, with konnector charts coming soon for service consumers.

 ## Quick Start

-**Important**: Current version of kube-bind uses application level redirect (HTTP 302) to CLI.
+**Important**: Current version of kube-bind uses application-level redirect (HTTP 302) to CLI.
 Your ingress controller must support this behavior.

 ## Prerequisites & Setup Guides